• Skip to content

 • Disability

-If you think your child has autism, it’s good to act quickly and make an appointment with a professional.
-For example, you could talk to your child and family health nurse, your GP or a paediatrician.
+If you’ve noticed signs of autism or you think your child might be autistic, it’s best to act early and make an appointment with a professional.
+For example, you could talk to your child and family health nurse, your GP or a paediatrician .

-It’s a good idea to write down your concerns, including examples of what you’ve noticed and any concerns that your child’s early childhood education service or school has raised.
-You can share this information with the health professional.
+Before the appointment, it’s a good idea to write down what you’ve noticed, including examples.
+You can also note questions, comments or observations from your child’s early childhood educators or teachers.
+You can share all this information with the health professional.

-If the professional doesn’t have any concerns about your child, but you’re still worried, it’s OK to ask for a second, or even third, opinion from another professional.
+If the professional doesn’t think your child is autistic but you’re still wondering, it’s OK to ask for a second or even third opinion from another professional.

-2. Learn about autism services, therapies and supports
+2. Look into autism services, therapies and supports

-Early intervention is the best way to support autistic children’s learning, development and wellbeing.
-It can also help children develop the skills they need to take part in everyday activities.
-Sometimes children who get early intervention need less or no support as they get older.
+Early services, therapies and supports can help children develop their own ways of communicating, learning and taking part in communities.
+Sometimes children who get early therapies and supports need less or no support as they get older.

-• Look into programs and therapies that your child can start without an assessment and diagnosis – for example, PlayConnect playgroups or Early Days workshops.
+• Look into programs that your child can start without an assessment and diagnosis – for example, PlayConnect playgroups.

-• Get your child started on therapies like speech pathology or occupational therapy while you’re waiting for an assessment and diagnosis.
-Your GP will be able to tell you about Medicare rebates for these services.
+• Get your child started on therapies like speech pathology or occupational therapy while you’re waiting for an autism assessment or NDIS support.
+Your GP will be able to tell you about government-funded options or Medicare rebates for these services.

-• Put your child’s name on waiting lists for some therapies and supports while you wait for your child’s formal assessment.
+• Put your child’s name on waiting lists for therapies and supports while you wait for your child’s autism assessment.

-If your child is over seven years old, there’s a different pathway to get support under the NDIS.
-Your child will need a formal diagnosis before starting on this pathway.
+If your child is aged 9 years or older, they’ll need a formal autism diagnosis before starting on this pathway.

 3. Get an autism diagnosis